 No more loud screaming Panda, no more squealing Penguin.
 Quietly, the next algorithm updates from Google are to take place.
-This will give more emphasis to Google’s advice to webmasters “Make pages for users, not for search engines”, as blogger Martin Bahls already formulated several weeks ago.
+This will give more emphasis to Google’s advice to webmasters “Make pages for users, not for search engines”, as blogger Martin Bahls already formulated once.
 Websites that are made for users offer them added value, which is achieved through “high-quality content”.
 Of course, other criteria also play a role.
-But today we will only focus on the content, especially the texts on your website.
+But in this article, we will only focus on the content, especially the texts on your website.

 Why is high-quality content so important?

 Before we get to the actual topic, let’s briefly return to the value of content.
 Why is it so important for Google?
 The goal of Google and other search engines is to satisfy their users.
 Users are satisfied when they receive a suitable solution or answer to their search query without spending a lot of time – whether they are looking for a new pair of jeans or have a problem with their smartphone.
 For this purpose, Google sorts the websites based on different criteria.
 Since high-quality content can be assumed to be most likely to satisfy the user, it is also relevant for Google’s evaluation.
 Directly related to the content is also the bounce rate or the dwell time, another ranking criterion of Google.
 High-quality content keeps the user on the page: if you feel comfortable on a page, for example reading an interesting text, you will stay there longer.
 Those who were satisfied with the solution to the issue or the offer will come back.

 High-quality content therefore benefits everyone: the user, the site operator and Google.
 It therefore makes sense to strive for high-quality content.
 But this is where the pondering begins: What is high-quality content?